datalad-handbook/book/docs/basics/101-105-install.rst

 :term:`provenance`.
 Even though this is not obvious at this point in time, later chapters in this handbook will demonstrate how useful this information can be.

+.. gitusernote:: Clone internals

+   The :command:`datalad clone` command uses :command:`git clone`.
+   A dataset that is installed from an existing source, e.g., a path or URL, is the DataLad equivalent of a *clone* in Git.

 .. find-out-more:: Do I have to install from the root of datasets?